mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 When updating within the browser, problems usually manifest as the update hanging part way through, or crashing with an error.
 They often arise as a result of resource limitation, particularly on shared hosting environments.

-For this reason, it's always recommended that you :ref:`update at the command line<Updating at the command line>` wherever possible.
+For this reason, it's always recommended that you :ref:`update at the command line<installing updates at the command line>` wherever possible.
 From Mautic 5.0 the ability to update in the browser will be completely removed, and you will have to update at the command line.

 Before you commence updating, **please ensure that you have a tested backup of your Mautic instance**.